JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 1. connect your phone or start the emulator
 2. run `dart test_driver/app_test.dart`

-after a while you should see an output like:
+after a while, you should see output like:
 ```console
 Running scenario: Counter increases when the button is pressed # ./test_driver/features/increment_counter.feature:5
    √ Given the counter is set to "0" # ./test_driver/features/increment_counter.feature:6 took 146ms